Style/Ability Combo Matrix

 Fast Answer

 The best Volleyball Legends style ability combo depends on the job you actually play.
-A spiker can build around Sanu + Shield Breaker, a receiver can stabilize around Mikage + Extra Touch, and a setter can pressure timing with Kijo + Minus Tempo.
+A spiker can build around Sanu + Shield Breaker or Kijo + Curve Spike, a receiver can stabilize around Mikage + Extra Touch, and a setter can pressure timing with Feiko + Minus Tempo.
 Those are starting routes, not official balance data or guaranteed ranked wins.

 How This Combo Builder Works